 on the new card.
 Cut words or messages from a card in a round or

-oval shape, cut a slightly larger mat from colored cardstock,
+oval shape, then cut a slightly larger mat from colored cardstock,

 glue in place and decorate.